google/sentencepiece/README.md

 ## Overview
 ### What is SentencePiece?
-SentencePiece is an unsupervised text tokenizer and detokenizer designed mainly for Neural Network-based text generation, for example Neural Network Machine Translation.
-SentencePiece is a re-implementation of **sub-word units** (e.g., **byte-pair-encoding (BPE)** [[Sennrich et al.](http://www.aclweb.org/anthology/P16-1162)]) and
-**unigram language model** [[Kudo.](http://acl2018.org/conference/accepted-papers/)]).
-Unlike previous sub-word approaches that train tokenizers from pretokenized sentences, SentencePiece directly trains the tokenizer and detokenizer from raw sentences.
-SentencePiece might seem like a sort of unsupervised word segmentation, but there are several differences and constraints in SentencePiece.
+SentencePiece is a re-impelemtation of **sub-word units**, an effective way to alleviate the open vocabulary problems in neural machine translation.
+SentencePiece supports two segmentation algorithms **byte-pair-encoding (BPE)** [[Sennrich et al.](http://www.aclweb.org/anthology/P16-1162)] and **unigram language model** [[Kudo.](http://acl2018.org/conference/accepted-papers/)].
+Here are the high level differences from other implementations.

 #### The number of unique tokens is predetermined
 Neural Machine Translation models typically operate with a fixed